longaccess/terms/Privacy Policy.md

 party application to access your account (see below).

 Service Providers, Business Partners and Others.

-We may use certain trusted third party companies and individuals to help us provide, analyze, and improve the Service (including but not limited to data storage, maintenance services, database management, web analytics, payment processing, and improvement of the Service’s features).
+We may use certain trusted third party companies and individuals to help us provide, analyze, and improve the Service (including but not limited to data storage, maintenance services, database management, web analytics, payment processing, and improvement of the Service's features).
 These third parties may have access to your information only for purposes of performing these tasks on our behalf and under obligations similar to those in this Privacy Policy.
-As of the date this policy went into effect, we use Amazon’s S3 storage and Amazon’s Glacier services to store some of your information (for example, your Files).
+As of the date this policy went into effect, we use Amazon's S3 storage and Amazon's Glacier services to store some of your information (for example, your Files).

 Third-Party Applications.
 We may share your information with a third party application with your consent, for example when you choose to access our Services through such an application.
 We are not responsible for what those